areenberg/MDPSolver/README.md

 * Modified Policy Iteration (MPI): "MPI".

-The user can easily switch between these algorithms with the string `algorithm` (e.g. to choose VI `string algorithm = "VI";`).
+The user can easily switch between these algorithms with `string algorithm` (e.g. to choose VI `string algorithm = "VI";`).
 When MPI is chosen, the user is required to specify the number of *partial evaluation* iterations.
-This is specified with the integer `parIterLim` (e.g. to conduct 100 partial evaluation iterations `int parIterLim = 100;`).
+This is specified with `int parIterLim` (e.g. to conduct 100 partial evaluation iterations `int parIterLim = 100;`).

 Note that all three algorithms will yield an epsilon-optimal policy.
 Even PI will derive the value of the policy numerically based on the update-method and epsilon (tolerance) specified by the user.
 We have implemented the algorithms in this way to make the solver suitable for large MDP problems.